Paving the Way

 Sponsored by the Office of Multi-Cultural Student Affairs (MCSA), Paving the Way (PTW) encourages all entering students to participate in this program, although its primary focus is to assist traditionally under-represented student populations in transitioning to the academic, cultural, and social climate at Denison University.

 Some of the most frequently asked questions about the Paving the Way program are answered here.
-For more information on Pre-Orientation, please get in touch with Erik Farley, email@example.com.
+For more information on Pre-Orientation, please get in touch with Thomas Witherspoon, email@example.com.

 Students will be permitted to arrive between 8am and 4pm.
 We ask that pre-orientation participants (and their helpers) check-in with the PTW student staff at the Office of Security, Safety and Risk Management (P-1 of the Parking Garage).
 A PTW Ambassador will then be paired with you to retrieve your room key from the appropriate service center.
 Please note, the service center will be closed during the lunch hour (12pm-1pm).

 Please remember that the Welcome Reception starts at 6pm.
 You are expected to be completely moved in by that time.

 Should you need to arrive later than 4pm, we will need to know well in advance so we can make the necessary arrangements for you to get into your room.
 Please note that room keys will not be distributed by Security; these can only be secured from the Curtis West Service Center, which closes at 4:00pm.

 Yes.
 Once you start pre-orientation, for all intentions and purposes, you have officially begun your undergraduate college experience.

 In the past, some parents have spent time in their student's room.
 If, however, your roommate has arrived, parents are encouraged to seek lodging elsewhere.
 Parents can book rooms at local hotels, bed and breakfasts, or inns.
 Information on these are located in your First-Year notebook.